-17. National Register of Taxi Licence Refusals and Revocations (NR3)
+17. National Register of Taxi Licence Refusals, Revocations, and Suspensions (NR3S)

-- 17.1 We provide information to the National Register of Taxi Licence Refusals and Revocations (NR3): a mechanism for licensing authorities to share details of individuals who have had a hackney carriage or private hire vehicle licence revoked, or an application for one refused.
+- 17.1 We provide information to The National Register of Taxi Licence Refusals, Revocations, and Suspensions Register (NR3S): a mechanism for licensing authorities to share details of individuals who have had a hackney carriage or private hire driver licence suspended, revoked, or an application for one refused.
 This is necessary for the performance of a task carried out in the public interest and in the exercise of official authority vested in the licensing authority.
-This means we consider it meets these requirements because it is necessary to assess whether an individual is a fit and proper person to hold a hackney carriage or private hire licence. - 17.2 Where a hackney carriage/ private hire vehicle licence is revoked, or an application for one refused, the authority will automatically record this decision on NR3.
+This means we consider it meets these requirements because it is necessary to assess whether an individual is a fit and proper person to hold a hackney carriage or private hire licence. - 17.2 Where a hackney carriage/ private hire driver licence is suspended, revoked, or an application for one refused, the authority will automatically record this decision on NR3.